Install and Set Up an Environment for Razor

 Things you should know before you set up provisioning:

-- Razor has been specifically validated on RHEL/CentOS 6.4, but it should work on all 6.x versions.
-See the CentOS site for options.
+- Razor has been validated on RHEL/CentOS 6.x and 7.x versions.

 - The Razor microkernel is 64-bit only.
 Razor can only provision 64-bit machines.

-Below are the essential steps to create a virtual test environment.
+Below are the essential steps.
 Each of these steps is described in more detail in the following sections.

 - Install and configure DHCP/DNS/TFTP service.
 We’ve chosen dnsmasq for this example setup.

-In your virtual testing environment, set up a puppet master running a standard install of Puppet Enterprise 3.2.
+Set up a Puppet master running a standard install of Puppet Enterprise 2015.2.
 For more information, see Installing Puppet Enterprise.

-Note: We’re finding that VirtualBox 4.3.6 gets to the point of downloading the microkernel from the Razor server and hangs at 0% indefinitely.
+Note: Your Puppet master should not be installed on the same machine as your Razor server and client.
+Also: For virtual environments, we recommend using VirtualBox 4.2.22, because we have had the problem that VirtualBox 4.3.6 gets to the point of downloading the microkernel from the Razor server and hangs at 0% indefinitely.
 We don’t have this problem with VirtualBox 4.2.22.

 Install and Configure dnsmasq DHCP/TFTP Service

-The installation that’s described here, particularly these prerequisites, are one way to configure your Razor test environment.
-We’re providing explicit instructions for this setup because it’s been tested and is relatively straightforward.
+The installation that’s described here, particularly these prerequisites, are one way to configure your Razor environment.

-As stated in the Warning above, to avoid breaking your company network or inadvertently overwriting machines or servers on your network, you should be working with a completely isolated test environment.
+As stated in the Warning above, to avoid breaking your company network or inadvertently overwriting machines or servers on your network, we recommend that you first test Razor in a completely isolated test environment.

 Use YUM to install dnsmasq: